Pensions in Canada

 Rogers Communications Inc.

-- Advised Morneau Shepell on the administration of Stelco’s pension plans following US Steel’s insolvency and restructuring.
+- Advised Morneau on the ongoing administration of Stelco Inc.’s pension plans following US Steel’s insolvency and restructuring.

 Brown Mills Klinck Prezioso LLP